----------------------- ----------------------

 What Are the Types of Contract Terms?

-Contractual language is often used without ensuring that each party knows the correct legal terms.
-To make this easier, we’ve broken down the types of contract terms you may come across in a standard contract.
+Contractual language is often used without ensuring each party knows the correct legal terms.
+To make this easier, we've broken down the types of contract terms you may come across in a standard contract.

 1. Condition